How Dying Saved My Life with David Bennett

 The rest of the story is a powerful one of David “cutting his way through life”.
 It’s a story of dying in a storm while manning a research vessel in Southern California.
 It’s a story of suffering stage IV bone and lung cancer.
 It’s a story of survival and the 2nd NDE that transformed him.

-His book, Voyage of Purpose, is a well-respected autobiography that you will want to share with others to be able to discuss the ramifications of it.
-Please order one today at Amazon.
+His book, Voyage of Purpose, is a well-respected autobiography.
+You can order one today at Amazon.